davidgasquez/awesome-duckdb/README.md

 - [Duckle](https://github.com/SouravRoy-ETL/duckle) - Local-first visual ETL/ELT studio.
 Drag sources, transforms and sinks onto a canvas; it compiles to plain DuckDB SQL and runs entirely on DuckDB.
 Open source desktop app, with a built-in MCP server for generating and running pipelines from natural language.
 - [HitKeep](https://github.com/PascaleBeier/hitkeep) - Open-source, privacy-first web analytics for traffic, funnels, ecommerce, Search Console, and AI visibility.
 Runs as a single Go binary with embedded DuckDB.
 - [AnkaFlow](https://github.com/targetta/ankaflow) - YAML-based data pipeline framework that runs both locally and fully in-browser designed for data engineers, ML teams, and SaaS developers who need flexible, SQL-powered pipelines.
+- [KoliLang](https://editor.kolistat.com) - A SAS language engine (DATA step, macros, PROCs) that translates programs to DuckDB SQL — runs natively or fully in the browser on DuckDB-Wasm.

 ## Backends